yoelmatveyev/Fireworld/Other_rules.md

 Of course, since these "two lives" are completely symmetrical, there is nothing inherently "negative" or "positive" in any of them.

+Twolives is just of many possible cyclical multistate extensions of Conway's Game of Life, denoted as **D3a41a52a-2a31a42a53a3a41a52a** in my notation of cyclical multistate rules (see below).

-# Positronic
+# Positronic Rule Family

-As a follow-up to the above mentioned symmetrical variety of Conway's Game of Life, I added a symmetrical version of Fireworld.
-It's a 5-state rule that allows to
-"positively" and "negatively" charged worlds of "matter" and "antimatter" to behave identically and interact with each other.

-The rules are exactly the same as in Fireworld, except that the number of orthogonal neighbours and the number of diagonal neighbours are counted separately as **the total sum of values** of the surrounding live cells (either 1 or -1).
-"Negative" cells are born and survive according to the same rules as in Fireworld, except that the respective number of live neighbours must also be negative.

-As long as there only positive or negative cells around, the system behaves 100% identically.
-The list of possible posititions of possible "positive" and "negative" orthogonal and diagonal neighbours was generated and verified by a computer algorithm.
-"Negative" cells are encoded as State 3; Dead "negative" cells are encoded as State 4.

-The name of the rule is, of course, inspired by Lieutenant Data's positronic brain.
+As a follow-up to the above mentioned experiments with multistate rules and extensions of Conway's Game of Life, I started experimeting with symmetrical versions of Fireworld.
+There is a large family of 5-state rule to explore, which I call Positronic (named after Lieutenant Data's positronic brain, of course).
+Every rule in this family has 2 parallel systems 1 live state and 1 corresponding dead state.
+Each system acts on its own exactly the same as Fireworld, but when they interact, additional rules are added in a way that must preserve the symmetry, meaning that if all states in any pattern are replaces by their opposites, the behavoir of the pattern doesn't change.

+Such "interstate" rules allow for creating still lifes, stable reflectors as simple a single dot of the opposite state, arbitrary period guns, guns controlled by an on/off switch and other interesting patterns.

+Read more in **Positronic.md**.

 # Cyclical multistate rules